richpeck/exception_handler/README.md

   <img src="readme/titles/middleware.png" title="Middleware-Powered Exceptions" width="450" />
 </p>

-`ExceptionHandler` has **ZERO** overhead:
+**It has ZERO overhead:**

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]

-It hooks directly into [`ActiveDispatch::ShowExceptions`][show_exception] middleware...
+Because it hooks directly into [`ActiveDispatch::ShowExceptions`][show_exception], Rails is ONLY invoked when an exception is raised.
+Route-based solutions load Rails twice, causing latency & resource hogging.

-... meaning Rails is ONLY invoked when an exception is raised.
-Other gems load Rails TWICE, which causes latency.
+Furthermore, hooking directly into the middleware means that